asheroto/UpdateRootCertificates/README.md

 | `UpdateRootCertificates -UpdateSelf`     | Updates the script to the latest version from PowerShell Gallery |
 | `UpdateRootCertificates -Version`        | Displays the current script version                              |
 | `UpdateRootCertificates -Help`           | Displays full help documentation                                 |

----

-## Other Notes

-- The PowerShell version downloads `.sst` files directly (e.g., `authroots.sst`, `updroots.sst`, `roots.sst`, `disallowedcert.sst`) from Microsoft’s root certificate update service.
-- Files are installed using `certutil`
-- All `.sst` files are removed after installation unless the process fails.
-- The CMD and EXE-based versions have been replaced entirely by this PowerShell-based solution.